 Recommended New Science Targets for the STP Program

 A detailed description of these targets is found in Chapter 4.
 The new STP program involves moderate-size missions being chosen competitively, with science targets that systematically advance understanding of the full coupled solar-terrestrial system.
-The nominal science priority targets for the STP line, as recommended by the 2013 Decadal Survey, are in the order shown below.
-As described above, this Roadmap recommends that the and future Roadmaps reexamine these priorities and the recommended STP flight sequence depending upon whether and how the associated science objectives might be addressed by other program elements.
-With a nominal AO for STP#5 in FY17, there is plenty of time for the community to assess the science case for each STP mission recommended by the DS, and the fiscal situation faced by the division.
+The nominal science targets for the STP line, as recommended by the 2013 Decadal Survey, are shown below.
+As described above, this Roadmap recommends that the HPD and future Roadmaps reexamine these priorities and the recommended STP flight sequence depending upon whether and how the associated science objectives might be addressed by other program elements.
+With a nominal AO for STP#5 in FY17, there is time for the community to assess the science case for each STP mission recommended by the DS, and the fiscal situation faced by the division.
 Below we follow the order of the DS report.

-R3.1 The first new STP science target (STP#5) is to understand the outer heliosphere and its interaction with the interstellar medium, as illustrated by the design reference mission Interstellar Mapping and Acceleration Probe (IMAP; Chapter 4).
-Implementing an IMAP-like as the first of the STP investigations will also ensure coordination with NASA Voyager missions.
-The mission implementation also advances understanding of the acceleration of energetic particles and requires measurements of the critical solar wind inputs to the terrestrial system.

-R3.2 The second STP science target (STP#6) is to provide a comprehensive understanding of the variability in space weather driven by lower-atmosphere weather on Earth.
-This target is illustrated by the reference mission Dynamical Neutral Atmosphere-Ionosphere Coupling (DYNAMIC; Chapter 4).

-R3.3 The third STP science target (STP#7) is to determine how the magnetosphere-ionosphere-thermosphere system is coupled and how it responds to solar and magnetospheric forcing.
-This target is illustrated by the reference mission Magnetosphere Energetics, Dynamics, and Ionospheric Coupling Investigation (MEDICI; Chapter 4).

-STP#5: Heliospheric Boundary and Solar Wind Plasma Mission
+Heliospheric Boundary and Solar Wind Plasma Mission